Here's Why You Should Give a Shit About the Panama Papers

 Videos by VICE

-If you live in one of the 200 countries and territories that Mossack Fonseca’s clients call home – and, given the fact you’re reading this article, you probably do – the story of the Panama Papers is your story.
+If you live in one of the 200 countries and territories that Mossack Fonseca’s clients call home—and, given the fact you’re reading this article, you probably do—the story of the Panama Papers is your story.
 The money the law firm helps to hide should be used to pay for your schools, your highways, your hospitals.
-The criminals it works with run the most violent illegal organisations your country has ever seen.
-The politicians who have taken and made bribes, dodged taxes and amassed fortunes of unimaginable scale are your politicians.
+The criminals it works with run the most violent illegal organizations your country has ever seen.
+The politicians who have taken and made bribes, dodged taxes, and amassed fortunes of unimaginable scale are your politicians.

 THE LEAK

-A little over a year ago, an anonymous source reached out to the German newspaper Süeddeutsche Zeitung (SZ) and offered them heaps of internal documents from Mossack Fonseca, which specialises in selling offshore companies based in tax havens across the globe.
+A little over a year ago, an anonymous source reached out to the German newspaper Süeddeutsche Zeitung (SZ) and offered it heaps of internal documents from Mossack Fonseca, which specializes in selling offshore companies based in tax havens across the globe.
 The source didn’t ask for compensation.
 Instead, he wrote in an email to the paper that he wanted one thing: “To make these crimes public.”

 Over the next several months, SZ found themselves with about 2.6 terrabytes of data.
-They shared it with the International Consortium of Investigative Journalists (ICIJ), allowing hundreds of reporters from more than 100 media organisations in 80 countries to sift through the documents.
-After a year of research, they’ve finally begun to figure out how Mossack Fonseca works – and to uncover how a business that’s never faced criminal prosecution could have a bigger hand in corruption, bribery and crime than anyone ever imagined.
+The paper shared it with the International Consortium of Investigative Journalists (ICIJ), allowing hundreds of reporters from more than 100 media organizations in 80 countries to sift through the documents.
+After a year of research, those journalists finally began to figure out how Mossack Fonseca works—and to uncover how a business that’s never faced criminal prosecution could have a bigger hand in corruption, bribery, and crime than anyone ever imagined.

-READ ON VICE NEWS: The Panama Papers – Global Investigations Begin Following Damning Tax Haven Revelations

 THE SCHEME

-Offshore companies aren’t illegal – not inherently, anyway.
-But using them to hide assets from tax authorities, thwart investigations and and protect criminals is.
+Offshore companies aren’t illegal—not inherently, anyway.
+But using them to hide assets from tax authorities, thwart investigations, and protect criminals is.

 Here’s how this whole mess of a situation works:

-An individual, often through a middle-man they’re close to, pays Mossack Fonseca to create a “shell company” – a business on paper, but in reality, a storehouse for a shit-ton of money, whether in cold hard cash or tied up in shares.
-Mossack Fonseca sets up the shell company offshore in a place like Panama (where the firm is based), the British Virgin Islands, or any other “tax haven” – a place where the true owner of a company can be anonymous and their home country (which, typically, doesn’t know about the company in the first place) can’t tax it.
+An individual, often through a middle-man he or she is close to, pays Mossack Fonseca to create a “shell company”—a business on paper, but in reality, a storehouse for a shit-ton of money, whether in cold hard cash or tied up in shares.
+Mossack Fonseca sets up the shell company offshore in a place like Panama (where the firm is based), the British Virgin Islands, or any other “tax haven”—a place where the true owners of a company can be anonymous and their home country (which, typically, doesn’t know about the company in the first place) can’t tax it.

 “This is not business,” money-laundering expert Andrew Mitchell QC told BBC Panorama.
 “This is creating the appearance of business in order to continually move and hide assets.”